 Victoria.Graf@lmu.edu

-Certificate in Catholic School Administration - Online or Hybrid
+Certificate in Catholic School Administration - Online

 An 11-month 10-unit academic program for emerging, aspiring, or current leaders in Catholic schools across the nation.
 LMU's Department of Educational Leadership and Administration, in coordination with the Center for Catholic Education, offers an online Certificate in Catholic School Administration, a 11 month (4 course/10 graduate-level units) program for aspiring or novice Catholic school leaders.
+All coursework in the Certificate can be direclty applied to the M.A. in Educational Leadership as well, Catholic school concentration.

 LMU's Certificate program satisfies the Archdiocese of San Francisco's educational preparation application requirement for the principalship.
 Coursework focuses on the learner acquiring the knowledge, skills, and dispositions needed to cultivate a vibrant Catholic culture, serve as an effective lead-learner, lead with executive presence and operational skill.
 The Certificate curriculum emphasizes the unique role of the Catholic school principal: learners grow in their own spiritual practice; engage improvement science research to address problems of practice; and lead with a mission-driven, innovative mindset, all within the Catholic school context.

 Each year, the online cohort includes teachers and principals from diocese throughout California and across the country.
 Experts in Catholic education, including Assistant and Deputy Superintendents, serve as program faculty and mentors.
 The program aligns directly with The National Standards and Benchmarks for Effective Catholic Elementary and Secondary Schools.
 The Certificate program meets synchronously online once per week.
-All coursework in the Certificate program can be directly applied to the optional online M.A. in Catholic Educational Leadership, which requires an additional 21 units (7 courses).
-All candidates receive a guaranteed financial scholarship.
+All coursework in the Certificate program can be directly applied to the optional online M.A. in Catholic Educational Leadership, which requires an additional 21 units (7 courses) All candidates receive a guaranteed financial scholarship.

 Contact: Lauren Casella, Ed.D.